marc2k3/foo_playcount_2003/docs/index.md

 You must take care to cover every scenario because there is no safety net.
 For example if you enter `30`, no track shorter than that will ever count.

-Therefore, you would have to consider using `%length_seconds%`
+Therefore you should consider using `%length_seconds%`.

 !!! example
 	```